pnp/cli-microsoft365/docs/docs/cmd/spfx/spfx-doctor.md

 `--debug`
 : Runs command with debug logging

-!!! important
-    Checks ran by this command are based on what is officially supported by Microsoft.
-It's possible that using different package managers or packages versions will work just fine.

 ## Remarks

 This commands helps you to verify if your environment meets all prerequisites for building solutions using a particular version of the SharePoint Framework.